-This report provides a general overview of the regulatory systems of electricity and gas networks in most individual EU Member States plus Great Britain, Northern Ireland, Iceland and Norway.
+This report provides a general overview of the regulatory systems of electricity and gas networks of the Council of European Energy Regulators (CEER) Members plus Northern Ireland and five Energy Community Regulatory Board (ECRB) Members, four of which are also CEER Observers.
 A major focus is placed on the calculation of a rate of return, the determination of the regulatory asset base and the depreciation of assets in the different regulatory regimes.
 The report also provides an overview of various regulatory components and instruments used in the countries surveyed.

 Robust regulatory frameworks are essential for the development of energy markets.
-They promote confidence in market mechanisms and are central in ensuring a level-playing field with sound investment signals for the sector.
+They promote confidence in market mechanisms and are central in ensuring a level playing field with sound investment signals for the sector.
 Therefore, the report also shows the conditions for investments in electricity and gas networks.